 - Electrical Devices / Treatment

 For moderate to severe cases of excessive sweating the above treatments have a low/limited success rates.

 Surgical Approaches to Stop Sweating

-Since the 1990s the advancement of technology has enabled surgeons to treat hyperhidrosis with a very high success rates.
-These operations are performed on an outpatient basis (patient leaves the same day), high safety standard, minimal amount of pain and a high satisfaction rate over the years.
-These surgeries are the best known methods to provide long lasting solutions (permanent for many) with low recurrence rates.
+Since the 1990s the advancement of technology has enabled surgeons to treat hyperhidrosis with a very high success rates using new and latest methods.
+These full operations are performed on an outpatient basis (patient leaves the center on the same day once treated) with high safety standards, minimal amount of pain and a much higher satisfaction rate over the years.
+These surgeries are the best known methods to provide good, long lasting solutions (permanent for many) with low recurrence rates.

 Surgeries for each type of localized hyperhidrosis:

 - ELS for the feet (plantar hyperhidrosis)

 Obviously because of the genetic nature of hyperhidrosis the best theoretical solution will be a genetic one.
 As of right now we are offering a mechanical solution for a physiological problem which has great success rates but is not perfect.
 When a genetic solution is found then hopefully the treatment of hyperhidrosis will be even better.
 That being said surgeons, including Dr. Reisfeld, are continually evaluating, researching, and working towards improved solutions.

 Contact Us To Learn About The Cure